 Victor Rangel-Ribeiro (b. in Goa, 1925), first broke into print in Mumbai in 1946.
 Having lived under and survived the British and the Portuguese colonial empires, the 92-year-old author regards himself as one of the last of a dying breed: a pre-postcolonial writer.
 Victor left his heart behind in India when he migrated to the US in 1956: his stories almost always include Indian characters, either here at home, or in the diaspora, with interracial preconceptions driving the plots.
 Victor’s fiction and books on music can be found in some of the major libraries of the West, including Princeton, Yale, Harvard, Oxford and Cambridge.
 A career that began 71 years ago is still ongoing.
 His latest collection, The Miscreant: Selected Stories, 1949-2016, published this year, will be followed next April by his biography of the artist Francis Newton Souza; a second novel is nearing completion

 William Wolak is a poet, photographer, and collage artist.
 He lives in New Jersey and teaches Creative Writing at William Paterson University.
-He has just published jpublished his fifteenth book of poetry entitled The Nakedness Defense (2017).
+He has just published his fifteenth book of poetry entitled The Nakedness Defense (2017).
 In 2016, he was a featured poet at The Mihai Eminescu International Poetry Festival in Craiova, Romania; Europa in Versi, Lake Como, Italy; The Pesaro International Poetry Festival, Pesaro, Italy, The Xichang-Qionghai Silk Road International Poetry Week, Xichang, China; and Ethnofest, Pristina, Kosovo.
-His collages have been published in The Annual, Peculiar Mormyrid, Danse Macabre, Dirty Chai, Lost Coast Review, Yellow Chair Review, Otis Nebula, and Horror Sleaze Trash and more recently in Naked in New Hope 2016 and The 2017 Seattle Erotic Art Festival.
+His collages have been published in The Annual, Peculiar Mormyrid, Danse Macabre, Dirty Chai, Lost Coast Review, Yellow Chair Review, Otis Nebula, and Horror Sleaze Trash, and more recently in Naked in New Hope 2016, and The 2017 Seattle Erotic Art Festival.

-Research Scholar at Centre for Latin American Studies, Goa University, pursuing doctoral research in World Cinema and International Relations.
-Authored a book ‘Venchik Antarrahtriya Chalchintra; Niyall Ani Samiksha’(Konkani).
-Book focuses on the contemporary world cinema and movement.
-Awarded Dr TMA Pai Foundation’s Best Book Award for the year 2014.
-Awarded ‘DD Kosambi Research Fellowship’ by Department of Art & Culture, Government of Goa.
-Convener of ‘Parikrama Knowledge Terminus’, an initiative for independent knowledge repository.
+Yugank Naik is a Research Scholar at the Centre for Latin American Studies, Goa University, where he is pursuing his doctoral research in worold cinema and International Relations.
+He is the author of Venchik Antarrahtriya Chalchintra; Niyall Ani Samiksha in Konkani.
+The book, which focuses on the contemporary world cinema and movement, was awarded Dr TMA Pai Foundation’s Best Book Award for the year 2014.
+Naik has also been awarded the DD Kosambi Research Fellowship by the Department of Art and Culture, Government of Goa.
+He is the convener of Parikrama Knowledge Terminus, an initiative for independent knowledge repository.